Gear Reviews

 3. Choose the Right Motor Type and Power

 Motor type greatly affects your bike’s performance and price.
-The two most common motor placements in budget e-MTBs are:
+The two most common motor placements in inexpensive e-MTBs are:

 • Hub Motors (located in the rear wheel): These are common in affordable models and provide decent propulsion for flat and moderate terrain.
 However, they’re less efficient on steep or technical trails.